Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

 * [Deformable ConvNets v1](https://arxiv.org/abs/1703.06211)
     * Title: Deformable Convolutional Networks
     * Year: 17 Mar `2017`
-    * Author: Jifeng Dai
+    * Authors: Jifeng Dai, Haozhi Qi, Yuwen Xiong, Yi Li, Guodong Zhang, Han Hu, Yichen Wei
     * Abstract: Convolutional neural networks (CNNs) are inherently limited to model geometric transformations due to the fixed geometric structures in its building modules.
 In this work, we introduce two new modules to enhance the transformation modeling capacity of CNNs, namely, deformable convolution and deformable RoI pooling.
 Both are based on the idea of augmenting the spatial sampling locations in the modules with additional offsets and learning the offsets from target tasks, without additional supervision.
 The new modules can readily replace their plain counterparts in existing CNNs and can be easily trained end-to-end by standard back-propagation, giving rise to deformable convolutional networks.
 Extensive experiments validate the effectiveness of our approach on sophisticated vision tasks of object detection and semantic segmentation.
 The code would be released.
 * [Deformable ConvNets v2](https://arxiv.org/abs/1811.11168)
     * Title: Deformable ConvNets v2: More Deformable, Better Results
     * Year: 27 Nov `2018`
-    * Author: Xizhou Zhu
+    * Authors: Xizhou Zhu, Han Hu, Stephen Lin, Jifeng Dai
     * Abstract: The superior performance of Deformable Convolutional Networks arises from its ability to adapt to the geometric variations of objects.
 Through an examination of its adaptive behavior, we observe that while the spatial support for its neural features conforms more closely than regular ConvNets to object structure, this support may nevertheless extend well beyond the region of interest, causing features to be influenced by irrelevant image content.
 To address this problem, we present a reformulation of Deformable ConvNets that improves its ability to focus on pertinent image regions, through increased modeling power and stronger training.
 The modeling power is enhanced through a more comprehensive integration of deformable convolution within the network, and by introducing a modulation mechanism that expands the scope of deformation modeling.
 To effectively harness this enriched modeling capability, we guide network training via a proposed feature mimicking scheme that helps the network to learn features that reflect the object focus and classification power of R-CNN features.
 With the proposed contributions, this new version of Deformable ConvNets yields significant performance gains over the original model and produces leading results on the COCO benchmark for object detection and instance segmentation.

 ## Dilated Convolutions